djuro/mtProcessor/README.md

 Available trends implementation is basic and just for example.
 It is easy scalable because it involves Strategy pattern solution.

+I used Symfony 2 framework and MongoDB database, again because of it's scalability.

 Usrnm: currencyfair

 Passwd: currencyfair